Objects

 Is dreaming about doors a bad sign?

-Dreaming about doors is not inherently negative.
-It often reflects transitions or choices in your life, inviting you to consider new opportunities or challenges.
+Dreaming about doors is not inherently bad.
+It often reflects transitions or choices in life, and understanding the context can provide insights into your current situation.

 02